vushu/Vushion/README.md

 git push -u origin master
 *****************************************************************

-To get the latest changes use:

-navigate to your project folder
+To get the latest changes navigate to your project folder

 git pull